WIC Fraud and Abuse

 Examples of fraud and abuse include participants who:

-- Sell or give away WIC checks
+- Sell or give away WIC benefits

 - Do not tell the truth about income, current address, family size or pregnancy when applying for WIC